probcomp/crosscat/README_STARCLUSTER.md

     local> nohup ec2cim <instance-id> [--name <NAME>] [-d <DESCRIPTION>] -K ~/.ssh/<PRIVATE_KEY_FILE> -C ~/.ssh/<CERT_FILE> >out 2> err

 This will start the process of creating the AMI.
 It will print 'IMAGE [AMI-NAME]' to the file 'out'.
-Record AMI-NAME and modify ~/.starcluster/config to use that for the tabular_predDB cluster's NODE\_IMAGE\_ID.
+Record AMI-NAME and modify ~/.starcluster/config to use that for the crosscat cluster's NODE\_IMAGE\_ID.

 <!---
 Caching HTTPS password